March 5, 2026·8 min read·MCPHubz Editorial

 MCP is already production-ready and widely adopted.
 If you are building AI-powered applications or internal tools, you should be using it today.
 The ecosystem is mature, the SDK is excellent, and the community is growing fast.

-The smart move: implement MCP now for your backend integrations, and start planning your WebMCP implementation so you are ready when stable Chrome ships.
+The smart move: implement MCP now for your backend integrations, and start your WebMCP implementation today — the spec is stable, the tools are available in Chrome Canary, and the stable default rollout is imminent.

 Full MCP Guide Full WebMCP GuideBrowse MCP Directory